-Our management, with the participation of the Chief Executive Officer and Executive Vice President of Finance, have evaluated whether any change in our internal control over financial accounting and reporting occurred during the three months ended March 31, 2023 and concluded that changes did occur.
+Our management, with the participation of the Chief Executive Officer and Executive Vice President of Finance, have evaluated whether any change in our internal control over financial accounting and reporting occurred during the three months ended June 30, 2023 and concluded that changes did occur.
 These changes were made to address the material weaknesses identified in the Form 10-K for the fiscal year ended December 31, 2022.
 We have identified and implemented and continue to implement, certain remediation efforts to improve the effectiveness of our internal control over financial reporting and disclosure controls and procedures.
 The following remediation efforts are underway:

-- We have implemented a new accounting software platform and through that process has designed role-specific permissions ensuring that there are appropriate access controls by function.
-Additionally,we have designed automated system workflows for journal entry approval, new vendor creation and modification, and procurement related approvals for purchase orders and related invoices to ensure proper segregation of duties and appropriate evidence of approval. - We have established and maintained accounting policies, procedures and controls to account for and disclose significant unusual transactions.
-Additionally, we engaged technical resources for technical advisory services and will continue to consult with technical resources to ensure that proper expertise is consulted as needed on complex accounting applications.
-This will be an ongoing area of remediation to ensure that significant transactions are appropriately analyzed and the accounting treatment is documented.
+• We have implemented a new accounting software platform and through that process have designed role-specific permissions ensuring that there are appropriate access controls by function.
+Additionally, we have designed automated system workflows for journal entry approval, new vendor creation and modification, and procurement related approvals for purchase orders and related invoices to ensure proper segregation of duties and appropriate evidence of approval.